tariqdaouda/pyGeno/README.rst

 Creating a Personalized Genome:
 -------------------------------
+Personalized Genomes are a powerful feature that allow to work on the specific genomes and proteomes of your patients.
+You can even mix several SNPs together.

 .. code:: python

   from pyGeno.Genome import Genome
   #the name of the snp set is defined inside the package's manifest.ini file
   dummy = Genome(name = 'GRCh37.75', SNPs = 'dummySRY')
-  #you can also define a filter
+  #you can also define a filter (ex: a quality filter) for the SNPs
   dummy = Genome(name = 'GRCh37.75', SNPs = 'dummySRY', SNPFilter = myFilter)
-  #and mix several snp sets
+  #and even mix several snp sets
   dummy = Genome(name = 'GRCh37.75', SNPs = ['dummySRY', 'anotherSet'], SNPFilter = myFilter)